Chapter 1: No jewel of mankind would ever make me

 "Everyone," he echoed.
 It was not a question.

 She had said more hurtful things before.
-The weary drag of boots.
-Their friction on leather and wood.
+Her ears rung, almost drowning out the weary drag of boots; their friction on leather and wood.

-His hand brushed hot against her cheek.
-She looked up into his bleary eyes, craving their coldness like a balm.
+The feverish hand on her cheek startled her.
+She looked up into his bleary eyes, craving their blue coldness like a balm.

 “Every honeyed word...when you returned to the castle.”